 Baltimore DUI cases are generally heard by the Baltimore City District Court.
 Your Baltimore DUI attorney will defend you before a judge or jury at either the Borgerding District Court Building, located at 5800 Wabash Avenue or the Eastside District Court Building, located at 1400 E. North Avenue.

 Baltimore DUI attorney Ed Tayter has experience working with the Baltimore City District Court and understands how to use the nuances of the local court to best defend your case.
+In addition, he provides help with the MVA hearing that accompanies the DUI criminal proceedings.

 Mr. Tayter represents clients in DUI cases across the state of Maryland, but if you are seeking information or representation regarding other criminal charges, please visit Maryland attorney Kathryn Jaffe’s website.